pbjelica23/Petar_Bjelica_Projektni_Zadatak/README.md

-# Projekat se pokreće putem Gulp-a.
-Prvo je potrebno globalno instalirati gulp putem komande npm install --global gulp-cli.
-Nakon toga, treba promijeniti direktorijum (cd) direktno u glavni folder koji sadrži app folder, gulpfile.js i ostalo.
-Posle toga, potrebno je instalirati node module putem komande npm install i nakon instalacije modula treba pokrenuti komandu gulp watch koja će pokrenuti projekat u browser-u na localhostu.
-Podrazumijeva se da je prije svega ovoga insaliran node.js i node package manager.
+#Gulp (HTML, SCSS, Javascript) project

+This is Front End project where HTML5, SCSS, JavaScript and JQuery are being used.
+You can run this project by:
+1. Globally installing GULP - npm install --global gulp-cli
+2. cd into main folder that contains app folder, gulpfile.js and the rest of the files
+3. Installing node modules with npm install command
+4. Running gulp watch command in this folder

+Of course, node.js and node package manager should be installed before all this.